MusaNkosi08/GITHUB-DIGITAL-PORTFOLIO/README.md

 I scheduled a short meeting with the developer to go through the bug step-by-step.
 Instead of being defensive, I calmly explained the testing process, shared screenshots, and provided the exact steps to reproduce the error.
 I maintained a polite tone, listened to their perspective, and focused on problem-solving rather than blame.

 **Result:**
 The developer appreciated my professional approach, and we identified a minor configuration issue that caused the defect.
 This experience strengthened our working relationship and improved overall team communication.
-I learned that professionalism is not just about following rules — it’s about showing empathy, patience, and respect in every interaction.
+I learned that professionalism is not just about following rules, it’s about showing empathy, patience, and respect in every interaction.
 Maintaining workplace etiquette has since become a core part of how I operate in a professional environment.

+## Conclusion
+The completion of this digital portfolio has been a meaningful reflection of my professional development and personal growth throughout the PRP372S Work Readiness Training.
+Each component of this portfolio has strengthened my understanding of what it truly means to be a capable, adaptable, and employable ICT professional.

+Through Business Communication, I learned to articulate ideas clearly and professionally, ensuring that my technical insights can be understood across departments.
+Interview Skills training equipped me with the confidence to present my strengths effectively, while the Mock Interview experience allowed me to apply those skills under realistic pressure, improving both my composure and communication clarity.

+Professional Networking has expanded my awareness of the industry and helped me form valuable connections that support my continuous learning journey.
+Finally, Workplace Etiquette taught me that professionalism goes beyond appearance or punctuality, it is about respect, empathy, and maintaining a positive attitude even during challenges.

+Overall, this portfolio highlights how each experience, from classroom learning to real-world application, has contributed to my readiness for the ICT workplace.
+I have not only grown as a Quality Assurance intern but also as a young professional who values integrity, teamwork, and lifelong learning.
+Moving forward, I will continue to apply these lessons to every professional opportunity, using them as the foundation for a successful and ethical career in technology.